asaadcheema1/LanguageDetection_MLDeployment/README.md

-# 🚀 Language Detection App Repository
+# 🚀 Language Detection App

 This repository contains a **language detection application** built using **scikit-learn**, **FastAPI**, and **Docker**.
 The model is trained using machine learning techniques, and once built, we package it into a container and deploy it seamlessly using **Heroku**.